Inchecken bij de orthodontist in Utrecht: Airportho Utrecht

 Loose ring

-If a ring comes loose, don’t worry; please call the practice during opening hours for an emergency appointment; we will generally choose to reattach the ring.
-Try to keep the ring in place and continue to brush your tooth and the ring well.
-If you are wearing headgear in the ring, please stop wearing it temporarily.
-If you wear a plate in the upper jaw that rests on the rings and it is really not sitting well anymore, stop wearing the plate (we would prefer that you continue wearing the plate, if possible)!
+If a ring comes loose, don’t worry; please call the practice during opening hours for an emergency appointment; we usually put the ring back on.
+Try to keep the ring in place and continue to brush the tooth and the ring thoroughly.
+If it works; use sugar-free chewing gum to temporarily stabilize the ring.
+If you wear an outboard bracket in the ring, stop doing so temporarily.
+If you wear a plate in the upper jaw that rests on the rings and it no longer fits properly, stop wearing the plate for a while.
+An appointment at the emergency dental practice is not necessary.

 Removable braces